 BAPT offers different levels of certification, including Registered Play Therapist (RPT) and Certified Play Therapist-Supervisor (CPT-S).
 Each level has its own set of requirements and benefits, allowing you to progress in your career and expand your knowledge and skills.

 To become a registered play therapist, you must meet specific requirements set by BAPT, including a minimum number of supervised clinical hours and adherence to their code of ethics.
-The licensing process typically involves an application, submission of a professional portfolio, and an assessment interview.
+The licensing process typically involves:

 Upon successful completion of the licensing process, you will be awarded the Registered Play Therapist (RPT) credential.
 This credential signifies that you have met the rigorous standards set by BAPT and are qualified to practice play therapy independently.